GlyNAC (Glycine + N-Acetylcysteine)

 3/5 Evidence Score

-Combination of GLYCINE and N-ACETYLCYSTEINE developed by Dr. Rajagopal Sekhar at Baylor College of Medicine for aging-related glutathione deficiency.
-Sekhar 2022 RCT in older adults (n=24, 16 weeks) showed improvements in oxidative stress, mitochondrial function, gait speed (+19%), insulin resistance (-68%), inflammation, and multiple aging hallmarks.
-PROMISING but single-team evidence base.
+Combination of glycine and N-acetylcysteine developed by Dr. Rajagopal Sekhar at Baylor College of Medicine for aging-related glutathione deficiency.
+An RCT in older adults showed improvements in oxidative stress, mitochondrial function, gait speed, insulin resistance, inflammation, and multiple aging hallmarks.
+Promising but single-team evidence base.

 Benefits